lokijota/AzureServiceFabricSamples/README.md

 4) After this I starting having an error also described in the comments of another tutorial (https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-services-quick-start/) , but where no fix is proposed:

-fabric:/HelloWorldApplication/HelloWorld is not ready, 1 partitions remaining. fabric:/HelloWorldApplication/HelloWorldStateful is not ready, 1 partitions remaining.
+fabric:/MyApplication/MyStatefulService is not ready, 1 partitions remaining.

+fabric:/MyApplication/MyStatefulService is not ready, 1 partitions remaining.

 Checking the event viewer, I found a FileNotFoundException, and further down, a message saying that there was not enough free space on disk.
 I had 2Gb free, but turns out Service Fabric requires 8Gb free to run.
 This was the problem, and after I free'd space the project ran fine.

+5) Finally, after getting the sample running, the Diagnostics window in VS2015 was supposed to show me the applicational log, the result of the calls to ServiceEventSource.Current.ServiceMessage(), but nothing was visible.
+Turns out I had to add the following as a provider in the diagnostics window: MyCompany-MyApplication-MyStatefulService .
+I think this was supposed to be added automatically when debugging, but that's not happening.

 ## Some helpful information (cheat-sheet)